Danish030/DSA/README.md

 - **Array Traversal Optimization**: Single-pass solutions with smart variable tracking
 - **In-Place Algorithms**: Modify data structures without using extra space
 - **Symmetric Operations**: Handle reversal, rotation, and palindrome problems
+- **Space-Time Tradeoffs**: When to use extra space for better time complexity
+- **Complement Pattern**: Think backwards - find what you need instead of what you have
 - **Edge Case Handling**: Proper management of boundary conditions and special cases
 - **Swapping Techniques**: Multiple methods for element exchange (temp variable, destructuring, XOR)
 - **Time/Space Complexity**: Analyze and optimize algorithm performance